google-deepmind/torax/README.md

 Short term development plans include:

-- Time dependent geometry
-- More flexible initial conditions
+- Extension of and more flexible data structures for prescribed input data
 - Implementation of forward sensitivity calculations w.r.t. control inputs and parameters
-- Implementation of persistent compilation cache for CPU
 - More extensive documentation and tutorials
 - Visualisation improvements